 - Be cognizant of your contact’s time

-- Never ask for a job or internship right off the bat
+- Never ask for a job or internship right away

 - Keep your network up-to-date on what is happening in your professional development